NelsonOngany/yolo/Kubernetesexp.md

 The application is not live due to a CrashLoopBackOff caused by a failing container...Looking into the issue

+Solution; Created a new docker container for the client app and was able to get it running.

+Experiencing a load module failure version 'GLIBCXX_3.4.29' NOT FOUND

 ## 1. Choice of Kubernetes Objects
 Kubernetes objects are persistent entities in the Kubernetes system.
 Kubernetes uses these entities to represent the state of your cluster.
 Specifically, they can describe: